krishanu8219/AgroLabs/MARKDOWN_FORMATTING.md

 ## 🎨 Styling

-The markdown is styled to match your AgriAI theme:
+The markdown is styled to match your AgroLabs theme:
 - Green accent colors for links
 - Proper spacing and padding
 - Responsive tables